mesonbuild/meson/docs/markdown/Reference-manual.md

 - `static`: tells the dependency provider to try to get static libraries instead of dynamic ones (note that this is not supported by all dependency backends)
+  *Since 0.60.0* it also sets `default_library` option accordingly on the fallback subproject if it was not set explicitly in `default_options` keyword argument.
 - `version` *(since 0.37.0)*: specifies the required version, a string containing a comparison operator followed by the version string, examples include `>1.0.0`, `<=2.3.5` or `3.1.4` for exact matching.